2016 Great Fish Award

 In 2010, the Community Foundation was honored to receive a bequest from Dorie who had the foresight to set up a charitable remainder trust to benefit the Foundation even before it existed.
 She was ahead of her time and had always felt that Whitefish should have a Community Foundation.
 To recognize Dorie and the wonderful community spirit she embraced, the Foundation established the Doris Schumm Community Spirit Award in 2010.
 Each year, the Grants Committee selects the organization that will receive this award from the organizations that are involved with the Foundation and embody the community spirit Dorie valued in her own life.

-Previous recipients include the Whitefish/Columbia Falls Swim Team, Flathead Valley Ski Education Foundation (FVSEF), Whitefish Lake Institute, Whitefish Legacy Partners, Flathead Nordic Backcountry Patrol, and the Glacier Nordic Club.
+Previous recipients include the Whitefish Education Foundation, Whitefish/Columbia Falls Swim Team, Flathead Valley Ski Education Foundation (FVSEF), Whitefish Lake Institute, Whitefish Legacy Partners, Flathead Nordic Backcountry Patrol, and the Glacier Nordic Club.

 Russ and Mary Jane Street Community Service Award

-The 2016 Russ and Mary Jane Street Community Service Award was awarded to the Whitefish Firefighters Association and accompanied a $2,500 special grant.
-This award recognizes the important work Whitefish Firefighters Association provides to the community and honors the spirit of the Street’s service to our community.
+The 2017 Russ and Mary Jane Street Community Service Award was awarded to the Whitefish Lake Institute and accompanied a $2,500 special grant.
+This award recognizes the important work Whitefish Lake Institute is doing in our community with their aquatic invasive species prevention program.

 About the Russ and Mary Jane Street Award